mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 .. _language-mcrl2-lts:

-These pages explain the storage formats for labelled transition systems.
+These pages explain the storage formats for labelled transition systems (LTSs).
 For a general explanation of labelled transition systems see :ref:`labelled-transition-systems`.